jicninja/LastBreath/docs/gdd/last-breath-poc-gdd.md

 - Alerts at 50%, 25%, and 10%.

 Checkpoints:
-- A single checkpoint when activating the airlock (step 4 of the flow).
+- A single save-point when activating the airlock (step 4 of the flow).
 - Before the airlock: restart from the cabin.
 - After the airlock: restart from the interior side of the airlock with 70% oxygen and low agitation.